Walter Hearne: Cricket career

 Hearne was a medium-paced right-arm bowler who, similar to his brother Jack bowled with great accuracy and a pronounced off-break.
 He made his first-class cricket debut for Kent in 1887, playing six matches in what was described as a "trial" period and did not appear for the county against until 1890 before becoming a regular member of the Kent team only in 1892.

-Most of Walter Hearne’s first-class cricket was played between 1892 and 1894, although a knee injury limited his appearances during 1893 to just six matches.
-He took 15 wickets against Lancashire at Old Trafford in 1893 and in 1894 completed a hat-trick against the same side.
+Most of Walter Hearne's first-class cricket was played between 1892 and 1894, although a knee injury limited his appearances during 1893 to just six matches.
+He took 15 wickets against Lancashire at Old Trafford in 1893 and in 1894 completed a hat-trick against the same team.
 During the 1894 season he took 116 first-class wickets, 99 of them in county matches, including a series of three matches in July when he took 13/61 against Gloucestershire, 12/72 against Nottinghamshire and 13/98 against Surrey – a total of 38 wickets for 231 runs.
 His 116 wickets were taken at an average of 13.29 and followed returns of 93 and 46 wickets in the previous two seasons.

-At the beginning of the 1895 season Walter Hearne’s knee failed and he was unable to play a first-class match during the season – although he was able to play in few non-first-class matches for MCC.
+At the beginning of the 1895 season Walter Hearne's knee failed and he was unable to play a first-class match during the season – although he was able to play in few non-first-class matches for MCC.
 He seemed fit at the start of the 1896 season but in his third match against Yorkshire at Leeds his knee "gave way so badly" that he was forced to retire from cricket, surgery proving ineffective.